Dustin-Oakes/Motor-Vehicles-By-Fuel-Type/README.md

 Angel will put together the bar graph that demonstrates which type of vehicle is the most popular in WA since 2011.

+First we were asked to determine the most popular electric vehicle type across the entire state of Washington since 2011.
+Our graph shows that the battery electric vehicle(BEV) is by far the most popular compared to the plug in hybrid electric vehicle(PEV).
+Since 2011 there have been a total of 82,575 BEV registered in the state of Washington compared to only 26,555 PEV.

 # Line graph

 Rob will put together a line graph demonstrating the popularity of hybrid vs. electric vehicles year over year since 2011.